Meet Teddy Crawford

 It all started back when I was a cop.

 Right from the beginning of what would become 13 years on the force, things became heavy fast.
-My duties ranged from being first on the scene of muggings and violent crimes, to even weekly duties at the morgue observing post-mortems carried out on the bodies of crime victims.
+I gained first-hand insight into some of the most vicious, brutal violent actions including physical abuse and murder.
+My duties ranged from being first on the scene of muggings and violent crimes, to even weekly duties at the morgue observing postmortems carried out on the bodies of crime victims.

 The Early Days